The alanine transaminase (ALT) blood test measures the level of the enzyme ALT in the blood.

 What Abnormal Results Mean

-An increased ALT level is usually a sign of liver disease.
+An increased ALT level is often a sign of liver disease.
 Liver disease is even more likely when the levels of substances checked by other liver blood tests have also increased.

 An increased ALT level may be due to any of the following: